 Synchronizing Linux System Clock with a Remote NTP Server

-To start automatic time synchronization with remote NTP server, type the following command at the terminal.
+To start automatic time synchronization with a remote NTP server, type the following command at the terminal.

 # timedatectl set-ntp true